Forest314/dbt_course_prac/README.md

-Welcome to your new dbt project !!!!Здесь был ВАСя
+Welcome to your new dbt project !!!!
 ### Using the starter project

 Try running the following commands: